Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/21_firstrun.md

     ??? note "Results"

-        On both Gadi and Setonix, both runs should now be successful and executed on the respective scheduler.
+        On both Gadi and Setonix, the workflow should now be successful and executed end-to-end on the respective scheduler.

         === "Gadi (PBSpro)"